 Each student is issued a student identification card at the time of registration.
 Because the card provides access to facilities, programs, and services, students are required to carry their identification card at all times and to present his/her card upon request of any University official.
 While the identification card is issued to the student, the card is the property of Oakwood University.
 The card and the privileges accompanying it may be revoked by Oakwood University for violation of the Student Code of Conduct.
-In addition, students must have their ID's validated each semester with a sticker issued by the office of student services.
+In addition, students must have their ID's validated each semester with a sticker issued by the Office of Student Services.

-Students are required to have their student ID at all times.
 Students who fail to present a student ID card when requested by university officials are subject to discipline.
 The replacement fee for the student ID card is \$10.00.